Updated by Max Dana

 Why are there different classes of membership units?

-There will be 4 classes of members.
-Each class will be entitled to elect one or more representatives to ArtsPool’s Governance Committees.
-The 4 classes of members initially are:
+There are currently three classes of members in ArtsPool LLC based on their relationship to the company.
+Certain classes are entitled to elect one or more representatives to ArtsPool’s Steering Committee.
+The three classes of members are:

-The membership criteria for Class A and Class B members will be determined by the Membership Committee.
+The membership criteria for Class A and Class B members is determined by the Steering Committee, though new members are approved by ArtsPool’s management personnel.

 What happens if ArtsPool LLC makes a profit?

-ArtsPool will strive to operate on a “break even” basis, but realistically that cannot occur with precision.
+ArtsPool strives to offer its services at a price substantially approximating the fully-allocated cost of providing such services.
 Profits, if any, will either be invested in the business of ArtsPool or used to reduce the service fees charged by ArtsPool in future years.
 Profits will not be distributed to ArtsPool’s Members.

 What happens if ArtsPool LLC takes a loss?